Natural experiment: Nuclear weapons testing

 Nuclear weapons testing released large quantities of radioactive isotopes into the atmosphere, some of which could be incorporated into biological tissues.
 The release stopped after the Partial Nuclear Test Ban Treaty in 1963, which prohibited atmospheric nuclear tests.
 This resembled a large-scale pulse-chase experiment, but could not have been performed as a regular experiment in humans due to scientific ethics.
 Several types of observations were made possible (in people born before 1963), such as determination of the rate of replacement for cells in different human tissues.

 Vietnam War draft

 An important question in economics research is what determines earnings.
-Angrist (1990) evaluated the effects of military service on lifetime earnings.
+In 1990, Angrist evaluated the effects of military service on lifetime earnings.
 Using statistical methods developed in econometrics, Angrist capitalized on the approximate random assignment of the Vietnam War draft lottery, and used it as an instrumental variable associated with eligibility (or non-eligibility) for military service.
 Because many factors might predict whether someone serves in the military, the draft lottery frames a natural experiment whereby those drafted into the military can be compared against those not drafted because the two groups should not differ substantially prior to military service.
 Angrist found that the earnings of veterans were, on average, about 15 percent less than the earnings of non-veterans.